-- Acronis offers Cyber Backup Cloud, a hybrid cloud backup-as-a-service product.
-Acronis Cyber Backup Cloud protects virtual, physical and cloud environments, and includes a pay-as-you-go business model.
+- Acronis.
+This vendor offers Cyber Backup, a hybrid cloud backup-as-a-service product.
+Acronis Cyber Backup protects virtual, physical and cloud environments, and it includes a pay-as-you-go business model.

-- Arcserve expanded its Unified Data Protection (UDP) offering with its purchase of Zetta.
-The product includes Arcserve UDP Cloud Direct direct-to-cloud disaster recovery and backup.
+- Arcserve.
+With its purchase of Zetta, Arcserve expanded its Unified Data Protection (UDP) offering.
+The product includes Arcserve UDP Cloud Direct direct-to-cloud DR and backup.
 The cloud protection is targeted at the midmarket.

-- Asigra is a cloud backup pioneer.
-Its Cloud Backup features embedded malware engines to prevent ransomware from getting into backups.
+- Asigra.
+A cloud backup pioneer, Asigra's Cloud Backup features embedded malware engines to prevent ransomware from getting into backups.

-- Backblaze offers personal and business cloud backup, as well as cloud storage.
+- Backblaze.
+This vendor offers personal and business cloud backup, as well as cloud storage.
 Backblaze stores data on its open source Storage Pods hardware platform and cloud-based Backblaze Vault file system.
 Backup data through Backblaze is accessible through a web browser on mobile devices and computers.
 Restores are downloaded over SSLs.

-- Carbonite sells to consumers, SMBs and enterprises.
-The company's offerings back up documents, email, music, photos and settings and are available for Windows and Mac users.
+- Carbonite.
+Selling to consumers, SMBs and enterprises, the company's offerings back up documents, email, music, photos and settings and are available for Windows and Mac users.
 In March 2018, Carbonite acquired rival Mozy from Dell EMC and incorporated its services into its offerings.
 In 2019, Carbonite bought cybersecurity vendor Webroot.
 Later in 2019, content management vendor OpenText acquired Carbonite.

-- Druva cloud backup features three major offerings.
-The enterprise-level Druva inSync is targeted at endpoints and backs up data across physical and public cloud storage, while Phoenix is a software agent used to back up and restore data sets in the cloud for distributed physical and virtual servers.
+- Druva.
+This cloud backup vendor features three major offerings.
+The enterprise-level Druva inSync is targeted at endpoints and backs up data across physical and public cloud storage, while Druva for Hybrid Workloads is a software agent used to back up and restore data sets in the cloud for distributed physical and virtual servers.
 In addition, in 2018, Druva acquired CloudRanger for AWS data protection.

-- IDrive cloud backup is geared toward consumers and small businesses and includes snapshots, a syncing service and hybrid data protection.
+- IDrive.
+Geared toward consumers and small businesses, IDrive includes snapshots, a syncing service and hybrid data protection.

-- Microsoft Azure Backup automatically sends backups to the Azure cloud.
+- Microsoft Azure Backup.
+This service automatically sends backups to the Azure cloud.
 Azure Site Recovery automates replication to back up private Windows infrastructure.

-- Unitrends allows customers to back up indefinitely to its private cloud with Forever Cloud.
-It offers several disaster recovery as a service (DRaaS) options for recovery.
+- Unitrends.
+This vendor enables customers to back up indefinitely to its private cloud with Forever Cloud and offers several DRaaS options for recovery.

-- Veeam Software provides cloud backup through its Cloud Connect product.
+- Veeam Software.
+Veeam provides cloud backup through its Cloud Connect product.
 Service providers can partner with Veeam to create a backup and recovery target in the cloud.